MahirSez/DoS-Attack-on-DNS-Server-with-Spoofed-IP/report/final-report/dos-final-report.md

-Next we tell the kernel that the IP header would be included in the payload by calling:
+Next, we tell the kernel that the IP header would be included in the payload by calling:

 ```c
 int yes = 1,